-For students still interested in pursusing Dietetics, please consider UTC Future Education Model Program in Nutrition and Dietetics.
+For students still interested in pursusing Dietetics, please consider UTC's GRADUATE Future Education Model Program in Nutrition and Dietetics.

-Please contact Melissa Powell, PhD, RDN for more information regarding the application process and timeline for the MPH-RDN program.
+Please contact Dr. Amir Alakaam, PhD, RDN for more information regarding the application process and timeline for UTC's GRADUATE Future Education Model Program.

 (Former) Dietetics Undergraduate Program

 The Didactic Program in Dietetics prepares students for the first stage of a three-stage process leading to the Registered Dietitian credential.
 The second stage requires that Dietetic program graduates complete a 1200-hour, nationally competitive, clinically supervised internship.
 The third stage requires that graduates pass the National Registration Exam for Dietitians after completing their Dietetic Internship.

 Dietitians are the “nutrition experts” in healthcare and wellness.
 They are employed in a variety of settings from large corporations to small community programs, working to assess the nutritional needs of individuals and groups; to provide practical and timely recommendations founded on “evidence based practice,” to improve the daily diet and well being of individuals.
 Registered Dietitians in healthcare may specialize in research, pediatrics, geriatrics, cancer, surgery and trauma, etc. They may also work in their own private practice or as part of a medical practice group.
 A growing number of dietitians are working with professional and university athletes.
 On an outpatient basis, they may assist individuals with diabetes, eating disorders or weight control issues.
 Many work in public health programs, while others develop wellness programs for corporations.
 The possibilities are practically endless.